yanghengtang/tp/docs/DeveloperGuide.md

 Step 1: The user inputs list_a to list all appointments or list_a pic\PATIENT_NRIC dic\DOCTOR_NRIC to filter appointments.
 * The list_a command triggers MediConnectParser#parseCommand, which identifies the command word and calls ListAppointmentCommandParser#parse to handle the arguments.

-Step 2: The ListAppointmentCommandParser#parse method checks for the presence of optional flags like -dic for doctor NRIC and -pic for patient NRIC.
+Step 2: The ListAppointmentCommandParser#parse method checks for the presence of optional flags like dic\ for doctor NRIC and pic\ for patient NRIC.
 Based on these, it creates appropriate Predicate objects.

 Step 3: A new ListAppointmentCommand instance is created using the Predicate object(s).

 Step 4: The created ListAppointmentCommand instance is returned to LogicManager, and its execute method is called.
-* ListAppointmentCommand#execute filters the list of appointments in NewModel using the specified predicate(s).
+* ListAppointmentCommand#execute filters the list of appointments in Model using the specified predicate(s).

 Step 5: The filtered list is displayed to the user through the UI.